rob-ert/bandwidth-on-demand/README.md

 ## Running the integration tests ##

-For the integration tests access to the `bod-env-properties` git repo is needed.
+For the integration tests access to the `bod-env-properties` git repo is needed and an empty db.

+    createuser bod-integration_user -R -S -D
+    createdb -E 'UTF-8' -O bod-integration_user bod-integration

 You can run them with

     mvn verify -Pintegration